Does my business even need bookkeeping?

-If you are a regular monthly client, your bookkeeping will likely start around $250/month.
+If you are a regular monthly client, your bookkeeping with us will likely start around $375/month.

-If you require a bookkeeper weekly, or on-site, then your bookkeeping will likely start around $800/month.
+If you require a bookkeeper weekly, or on-site, then your bookkeeping will likely start around $1200/month.

-Things that can make your bookkeeping more expensive include payroll, remitting taxes, having multiple bank and credit cards for the business, and using multiple payment processors (i.e. Square, PayPal, Stripe, Moneris/First Data).
+Things that can make your bookkeeping more expensive include payroll, remitting taxes, having multiple bank and credit cards for the business, having online sales, or using multiple payment processors (i.e. Square, PayPal, Stripe, Moneris/First Data).

-Clean up packages usually start at $1000 and can get expensive, depending on your organization and how many years are needed to catch-up.
+Clean up packages start at $1200/year of clean-up and can get expensive, depending on your organization and how many years are needed to catch-up.

 Is there a way to make my bookkeeping cheaper?